-CNC (Computer Numerical Control) machines function via pre-programmed instructions which are devised using CAD (Computer Aided Design) software.
-Once the layout is created it is converted into g-code.
+CNC (Computer Numerical Control) machines function via pre-programmed instructions devised using CAD (Computer-Aided Design) software.
+Once the layout is created, it is converted into g-code.
 G-code is a CNC-legible format used to translate the CAD model into operation guidelines for a CNC machine, such as numerical values and coordinates.

 Milling machines are one of the most commonly found CNC machines; they tend to be used for drilling or cutting shapes into a hard, solid material.
 Rotary tools on the milling machine can shave and slice a material in varying directions, depths and angles and range from 3-6 axis structure.
 Find out more about CNC Machining in our CNC Machining guide.

 Lathes are not too dissimilar to milling machines in that they both shape the desired material using spinning contact between the machine’s component and the object.
 However, while a milling machine tool spins and/or moves to work on the still material, the lathe rapidly rotates the material while introducing the tool to shave and shape the spinning object.
 Because of this method, lathes are best used for conical, cylindrical or spherical shapes.